samyrhn/austin_incidents/README.md

 3. Set up your default desired project with "gcloud config set project your_project"
 4. Acquire your credentials with "gcloud application-default login".

-This work is still in progress, and will be finished, at the worst case scenario, at 05/09/2021.
+This work is still in progress and will be finished, at the worst case scenario, at 05/09/2021.